-$\substack{ SiCl_4+2H_2 \rightarrow Si+4HCl\\ 2BCl_3+3H_2 \rightarrow 2B+6HCl }$
+$SiCl_4+2H_2 \rightarrow Si+4HCl \ 2BCl_3+3H_2 \rightarrow 2B+6HCl$

-The production setup will have about the appearance out-lined in Fig. 2.
-In the reaction oven O, the reaction prod-uct deposits on a conducting foundation, (for example, carbon, or other high-melting material not alloying with the basic material) or on some insulating foundation (alu-minum oxide, or similar substances).
-As boron is used in very low concentrations only, one preferable uses a mixture of horan ehloride and cilicon
+The production setup will have about the appearance outlined in Fig. 2.
+In the reaction oven O, the reaction product deposits on a conducting foundation, (for example, carbon, or other high-melting material not alloying with the basic material) or on some insulating foundation (aluminum oxide, or similar substances).

+As boron is used in very low concentrations only, one preferable was a mixture of horse pollogida and eligible.